mcserversoft/DiscordBot/README.md

+# WARNING : This bot is currently very outdated, both Discord and MCSS have made breaking changes, and IT WILL NOT WORK.
+As there is almost no demand for it, we have yet to spend the time needed to fix it.

 # MCSS Discord Bot

-# WARNING : This bot is currently very outdated, both Discord and MCSS have made breaking changes, and IT WILL NOT WORK.
-As there is almost no demand for it, we haven't spend the time needed to fix it.

 This bot allows you to interact with your MCSS servers remotely.